<< Go Back up to Region ‘New York City’

 According to Wikipedia Link opens in new window, the first public-affairs media programming, the America’s Town Meeting of the Air radio program, broadcast from Town Hall between 1935 and 1956.

 New York University (NYU) leased Town Hall in 1955.
 Within a few months, The New York Times wrote that “Town Hall was much emptier than usual by too high a rent scale.“ This was worsened by the opening of Lincoln Center in 1962 which drew events away from the Town Hall.
-The theatre’s original organ was removed in 1960 and sold to raise money.
+The theatre’s organ was removed in 1960 and sold to raise money.
+It was acquired by the Takoma Park Seventh-day Adventist (SDA) Church in Takoma Park, Maryland.

 The venue declined in popularity and in 1978 NYU closed the auditorium due to financial shortfalls.
 After Town Hall’s closure was announced, the Committee to Save Town Hall organized a campaign to preserve the venue.
 The city’s Landmarks Preservation Commission designated the façade and auditorium as city landmarks in late 1978.